Mew-Lew/Rom-conversion-scripts/ISO>XEX>ZAR/xex2zar/xex2zar.md

+## Xbox 360 XEX to ZAR Converter

 Before running the script, ensure to update the input and output paths located at the beginning of the script.

+### Prerequisites
+- Update the input and output paths before running the script.
+- Ensure double the storage space of the XEX files is available.

+### Overview
-This script is designed to convert Xbox 360 xex folders to zar format while keeping the original xex folder intact.
+This script converts Xbox 360 XEX folders to ZAR format while preserving the original XEX folder.

-You'll need to have double the storage space of the xex files available.
-Here's some advice:
+- The original XEX folder remains intact after conversion.
+- Ensure sufficient storage space is available:

-- Make sure you have enough storage space: Allocate at least twice the size of the xex folder to accommodate the original xex files, the generated zar file, and temporary files.
+  - Allocate at least twice the size of the XEX folder to accommodate the original XEX folder and the generated ZAR file.
-- Plan for storage: If storage space is limited, consider converting one xex folder at a time to manage space effectively.
+  - If storage space is limited, consider converting one XEX folder at a time to manage space effectively.